 To obtain a wheelchair for the disabled in agreement with the ASL, you must first contact your family doctor or the specialist doctor you are treating (such as an orthopedist or your neurologist).
 The doctor will take care of transcribing the wheelchair model needed by the patient on the classic red recipe, using the code shown in the national tariff nomenclature.
 In fact, all the aids in convection with the ASL only identified with codes, called ISO codes, which can refer both to the aids, and to the respective accessories.

 Once in possession of the recipe, we can therefore turn to a orthopedic shop in agreement with the ASL.
-In fact, it is thanks to this agreement that the shopkeeper will be able to provide you with the aid at no cost on your part and in a totally free.
+In fact, it is thanks to this agreement that the shopkeeper will be able to provide you with the aid at no cost on your part and in a for free.

 The shopkeeper will transcribe the data in your recipe on one quote which, once presented to the ASL, will ascertain the real needs of the patient and validate the quote, giving the go-ahead to the shopkeeper to finally provide you with the wheelchair.